Saturday, April 30, 2011

 A little A.R.S....

 1977: Glen Campbell scored his second career #1 with "Southern Nights", somehow holding off "Hotel California" by the Eagles.
 Previous chart-topper "Don't Leave Me This Way" from Thelma Houston was third, but Leo Sayer was making his move (9-4) with "When I Need You".
-The rest of the Top 10: One of Natalie Cole's biggest hits, "I've Got Love On My Mind", David Soul with "Don't Give Up on Us", the Atlanta Rhythm Section jammed with "So In to You", Jennifer Warnes moved up to #8 with "Right Time of the Night", Stevie Wonder climbed from 19 to 9 with "Sir Duke" and William Bell made the mistake of "Tryin' to Love Two".
+The rest of the Top 10: One of Natalie Cole's biggest hits, "I've Got Love On My Mind", David Soul with "Don't Give Up On Us", the Atlanta Rhythm Section jammed with "So In To You", Jennifer Warnes moved up to #8 with "Right Time Of The Night", Stevie Wonder climbed from 19 to 9 with "Sir Duke" and William Bell made the mistake of "Tryin' To Love Two".

 1977: The Eagles had overtaken Fleetwood Mac's Rumours for the #1 album, something very few albums in the Rock Era could have pulled off, and now Hotel California achieved its third week at #1.